mbaldassaro/sampler/README.md

 * ```albania```: dataset containing 2017 Albania election results by polling station published by the Central Election Commission and opened by the Coalition of Domestic Observers & Democracy International
 * ```opening```: dataset containing 2017 Albania election observation findings on polling station opening process by the Coalition of Domestic Observers (CDO) CDO conducted a statistically-based observation (SBO) exercise, deploying observers to a random sample of polling stations for the 25 June 2017 Albanian elections.
 This is a subset of observation data collected by CDO observers that includes data that was used to perform statistical analysis

+See [reference manual](https://cran.r-project.org/web/packages/sampler/sampler.pdf) for full documentation of datasets and functions.

 The package provides the following functionality: